joshajohnson/Hub16/Documents/keyboard-assembly.md

 ## Instructions

 Ensure that you have all required hardware.
 The below image is for the Acrylic Case, if you are going barebones you will not have the acrylic parts, but will have 4 * 4mm unthreaded spacers, and 4 * 10mm threaded nuts instead.
 Both kits will come with rubber feet (not shown).
+Ensure protective material is removed from all acrylic pieces before continuing.
 ![Parts Required](imgs/assm-1.JPG)

 Step one is to insert key switches into all four corners of the top cover, ensuring that they click in place and sit flush with the PCB.
 ![Keys in corners](imgs/assm-2.JPG)

-Before mating the cover / switches with the main PCB, insert the rectangular acylic spacer (top right in first image) between the boards, and thread the bolts in touch tight to stop the assembly from falling appart.
+Before mating the cover / switches with the main PCB, insert the rectangular acrylic spacer (top right in first image) between the boards, and thread the bolts in touch tight to stop the assembly from falling apart.
 ![Rectangular acrylic spacer](imgs/assm-3.JPG)

 If assembling the barebones kit, instead of the acrylic spacer place the 4mm unthreaded nut, followed by the threaded nut as shown below.